DINGDAMU/initramfs-scripts/index.md

 Based on the half-working example, there are two main things which I need to do  for this project.

-1. The inclusion of custom programs, kernel modules, or boot scripts in the image must be supported.
+1.The inclusion of custom programs, kernel modules, or boot scripts in the image must be supported.
 I used getopts to sparse them, dividing them into several cases. ":" after the choice(k,u,b) means that it permits you to add some new parameters after the choice.

 2.The size of the initramfs must be reduced to the minimum.